MyNameIsTrez/NPP-corruption-detector/README.md

 ## Replaying the recording in an infinite loop using libTAS

-1. In this cloned/downloaded repository its directory, open a new terminal (Ctrl+Alt+T on Ubuntu, and then use `cd` to navigate to the directory)
+1. In this cloned/downloaded repository its directory, and open a new terminal in it (Ctrl+Alt+T on Ubuntu, and then use `cd` to navigate to the directory)
+2. Make a backup of your `nprofile` save file, since you probably don't want to lose the progress you made in your personal game (you can list all `nprofile` files on your computer by running `find ~ -name nprofile | xargs ls -lh`)
+3. Overwrite your personal `nprofile` file with the one in this repository
-2. Change `NPROFILE_PATH` its value in the below command so it points to where your `nprofile` file is
+4. Change `NPROFILE_PATH` its value in the below command so it points to where your `nprofile` file is
-3. Change `NPP_BIN_PATH` its value in the below command so it points to where your `N++.bin.x86_64` file is
+5. Change `NPP_BIN_PATH` its value in the below command so it points to where your `N++.bin.x86_64` file is
-4. Run the command
+6. Run the command

 ```bash
 NPROFILE_PATH=~/.local/share/Metanet/N++/nprofile